Mortgage lenders vs. banks: Which is best for you?

 Cons of mortgage lenders

-• Potential change in loan servicers – It’s not uncommon for direct lenders to sell your loan on the secondary mortgage market shortly following closing.
-Your loan terms won’t be impacted, though, so changing loan servicers is only a minor inconvenience.
+- Potential change in loan servicers – It’s not uncommon for direct lenders to sell your loan on the secondary mortgage market shortly following closing.
+Your loan terms won’t be impacted, though, and changing loan servicers is only a minor inconvenience.

 Banks explained

-According to the International Monetary Fund (IMF), banks are “institutions that match up savers and borrowers [and] help ensure that economies function smoothly.”
-Banks serve as “intermediaries” between parties that loan money to the institution (earning interest in return) and parties that borrow money, paying interest in order to do so.
+The International Monetary Fund (IMF) defines banks as “institutions that match up savers and borrowers [and] help ensure that economies function smoothly.”
+Banks serve as intermediaries between parties that loan money to the institution (earning interest in return) and parties that borrow money, paying interest in order to do so.

 Some banks offer mortgage loan products, but many also connect consumers with other types of loans.
-In addition to lending, banks may offer savings, checking, retirement and money market accounts, insurance coverage, wealth management, currency exchange, products like CDs and Treasury bonds, and other services.
+In addition to lending, banks may offer savings, checking, retirement and money market accounts, insurance coverage, wealth management, currency exchange, financial investments like CDs and Treasury bonds, and other services.

 Pros of banks